Lorna Byrne: Writing

 Angels in My Hair is a memoir of her early and married life.
 Stairways to Heaven (2010) is a memoir of life after the death of her husband, including the story of writing her first book and becoming a public figure.
 She states that it contains many details of how angels work in the world.
 A Message of Hope from the Angels is about the importance of hope "in these challenging times".

 Love from Heaven (2014) introduced the topic of what she describes as a lack of love in the world today, and discusses the importance of loving oneself, which she says is necessary for being able to love others.
 She also stated for the first time that she sees the force of love as she does angels.
 The Year With Angels (2016) helps readers to recognise their spiritual side through the different seasons of the year, and includes photographs of Ireland in the four seasons.
 Angels at my Fingertips (2017) is a sequel to Angels in my Hair, containing descriptions of events throughout Byrne's life and taking her autobiographical writing up to 2017.
 It contains descriptions of visionary experiences of historical figures and detailed exercises for connecting to guardian angels.

 A book on prayer, Prayers from the Heart, was published in 2018.
 This includes advice on how to pray, and prayers for many situations.
-My Guardian Angel, My Best Friend (2020) is a book of stories for children, inspired by real life, written to remind children they each have a guardian angel.
+My Guardian Angel, My Best Friend (2020) is a book of stories for children, inspired by real life, written to tell children they each have a guardian angel.
 Illustrations in the book are by Aideen Byrne, Lorna's daughter.